Questions for Nonresident Education & Payment Programs

 Non-motorized vessels are not subject to these requirements, but users of those vessels are still required to self-certify before launching their vessel.
 In general, owners of those vessels that would otherwise be required to register in the state of Utah would be subject to these new requirements.

-Yes, the payment/registration portal will allow for the registration of multiple vessels at one time.
+Yes, the payment portal will allow for fee payment for multiple vessels at one time.
 However, a separate $20 fee will be required for each vessel.

 Owners of boats registered in the state of Utah already pay a fee as part of their registration process.